-It’s a simple and key question for every employee, partner or customer as they interact with your organization.
-Everyone who has a job question simply asks their peers or manager.
+It’s a simple and key question for every employee as they interact with your organization.
+Typically, after completing their initial on-boarding training, everyone who has a job question simply asks their peers or manager.
 But this has always been an inefficient way and prone to stigma.
 No one wants to look like they don’t know what they’re doing.
 Or worse, the peer or manager being asked may not know the answer or provide the wrong one.

-Covid-19 has only exacerbated all this.
-At least before, everyone could more easily “tap the shoulder” of a colleague, manager or friend if they had a job or product question.
-Customers and employees stationed at home prefer getting answers without having to directly engage with someone by chat, phone and certainly not in-person.
-Employees working on-site are stretched thin; so there’s even less encouragement to foster questions.
-Greater agility and speed to getting the right answers with less required interaction is now everyone’s goal.
+In the past, employees could more easily “tap the shoulder” of a colleague, manager or friend if they had a job or training question.
+That’s changing and along with having to deal with Covid employees stationed at home prefer getting answers without having to directly engage with someone by phone or in-person.
+Chat interactions are preferred which lets them instantly get answers to their questions.

-Knowledge management and enterprise search systems like Getguru, Talla, Bloomfire, Zendesk and Coveo have come a long way in understanding the relationship of content to all other content.
-Auto tagging and AI have the potential to take much of the manual curation out of organizing a company’s content.
-Their focus is on curating content in relation to all the rest of an organization’s content and the collective experience of all employees.
-But not dynamically curated in real-time to specific employee actions and job role and that of their peers within and outside of their organization to improve answer accuracy for a specific job.
-They lack the a high fidelity tracking of everything employees, customers or partners do to interpret a high degree of personalization.
+Knowledge management and enterprise search systems like Getguru, Talla, Bloomfire, Coveo and most recently Moveworks have come a long way in understanding the relationship of content to all other content.
+Auto tagging and AI will take much of the manual curation out of organizing a company’s content.
+Their focus is on curating in relation to all the rest of an organization’s content and the collective experience of all employees.
+However, this is not dynamically curated in real-time to specific employee actions and job role and that of their peers within and outside of their organization to improve answer accuracy for a specific job.
+They lack the high fidelity tracking of everything employees, customers or partners do to interpret a high degree of personalization.
 This means these systems lack the ability to predict what answers or content snippets users will find most useful at the right moment.
-Existing systems to date have been most successful for large projects utilizing large teams to deploy or for call center teams where content delivery is matched to questions customers pose to the call center teams.
+Existing systems to date have been most successful for large Healthcare, technology company focused projects utilizing large teams to deploy and tune.

 Copyright © 2021 Feathercap Inc.